craftingcity/The-Known-World/Game Notes/NPCs/High Power/Barons of Combine NPCs/Baron Shimmer.md

 #### VO EXAMPLE
 ![[Baron Shimmer VOX.webm]]

-> Wearing a brilliantly jeweled aqualater,
+> Wearing a brilliantly jeweled aqualator, the Grand Admiral Shimmer is visually a stunning triton, with stunning fashion to boot - quite befitting her station.

 A description of their function in the world.